gdh1995/vimium-c/README.md

 1.59.3:
 * fix a dead loop and breaking Vomnibar when using http page
-* only use inner Vomnibar page in incognito if the preferred belongs to other extensions
+* only use inner Vomnibar page in incognito mode if the preferred belongs to other extensions
 * work around for a Chrome bug caused by the flag `#enable-embedded-extension-options` on high-DPI screen.
   This flag occurs since Chrome 38, but the fix only works since Chrome 42 with API `chrome.tabs.getZoom`